jtroo/kanata/README.md

 ### Remapping `Ctrl` to `Capslock`

-This is probably one of most effective and simple you can make right now.
+This is probably one of the most effective yet simple changes you can make right now.
-You're pinky finger will much appreciate this change in the long-run.
+You're left pinky will greatly appreciate this change in the long-run.

 Doing this with ktrl is easy.
 In one of your layers, add the following -